dproctor/personal-website/books.md

   show (2022-02-15)
 - Siblings Without Rivalry: How to Help Your Children Live Together So You Can Live Too (Adele Faber, Elaine Mazlish).
 From Ezra Klein show (2022-02-15)
-- The Eighth Day of Creation: Makes of the Revolution in Biology (Horace Freeland Judson).
 - The Machinery of Life (David S. Goodsell)
-- A Computer Scientist's Guide to Cell Biology (William W. Cohen)
 - Veblen: The Making of an Economist Who Unmade Economics (Charles Camic)
-- Discourse on Inequality (Jean-Jacques Rousseau)
 - A Book of Americans (Rosemary Benét)
 - The Culture of Narcissism: American Life in an Age of Diminishing Expectations (Christopher Lasch)